How to sell your home and make a faster, more profitable sale

 Pink mold feeds on moisture and shampoo and soap residue, but thankfully, it's fairly easy to get rid of.

 After removing the pink mold, you will want to disinfect the area with bleach to keep the mold from returning.

 Mix a solution of six ounces of chlorine bleach powder and warm water and pour into a spray bottle.
 Shake, then spray directly onto the effected areas that you just cleaned.
 Allow the solution to set for 10 minutes.
 Scrub with a soft-bristle brush, rinse, then dry the surfaces with a clean towel.

 Quick cleaning solution for pink mold

-Once again, "Johnson Scrubbing Bubble Bathroom Cleaner" to the rescue!
+Once again, "Johnson Scrubbing Bubble Bathroom Cleaner" is my cleaner of choice!
 Spray onto hard, non-porous surfaces, let it sit for five minutes or longer, wipe off.
-Rinse and repeat.
+Rinse and repeat, if needed.